Approach

 Design

-In the Design phase, I take the design ideas that emerge from ideation and iteratively develop them.
-In this phase, pen and paper and dry erase boards continue to be valuable, but here is where I use the sketch as a primary tool for wireframing, detail design mockups, and creating click-through a prototype.
+In the Design phase, I take the design ideas that arise from ideation and iteratively develop them.
+While pen and paper and whiteboard boards remain valuable in this phase, I primarily use sketching as a tool for wireframing, creating detailed design mockups, and developing click-through prototypes.

-I capture the designs at a higher level of detail with each iteration, soliciting feedback from stakeholders each time and adding detail to try to account for the complexities of the system and human behavior.
-It is important to recognize when you have reached the point where you have enough of the design fleshed out to validate it with user research.
-This is when the validation phase begins.
-Learn from a prototype to spark new ideas.
+With each iteration, I capture the designs at a higher level of detail, seeking feedback from stakeholders and incorporating more specifics to address the complexities of the system and human behavior.
+It’s crucial to recognize when the design has been developed sufficiently to validate it through user research.
+This marks the beginning of the validation phase, where learning from a prototype can spark new ideas.

 Wireframe for a page template, describing how space should be used on the page.